MalakymR/pdfrider/readme.txt

-About PDFRider
+LEGAL
 -------------------------------------------------------------------------------------------
+Copyright 2009, 2010 Francesco Tonucci

-This program is free software.

-You can redistribute it and/or modify it under the terms of the GNU General Public License version 2, as published by the Free Software Foundation.
+    This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

-This software is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY.
+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin St, Fifth Floor, Boston, MA  02110-1301  USA

 Project page: http://pdfrider.codeplex.com

-NOTE
+NOTES
 -------------------------------------------------------------------------------------------

 This software uses components from other people/companies, which are not subject to this license (the GNU GPL), but have their own.